 About Judith

 Judith Zimmer is a journalist now focused on fiction.
 She has written articles for The New York Times, Psychology Today, Essence, and other magazines.
 She is the author or co-author of several nonfiction books, mainly about health and medicine.
 Her short stories have been published in literary journals and an anthology.
-She’s working on a novel, short stories, and the occasional essay.
+She’s currently working on a novel.
+Her latest short story will appear in The Saturday Evening Post in September.

 Bylines